Home > How Much Can I Save?

 Those errors and inaccuracies add up fast!
 TimePilot earns its keep—and then some!—by stopping time theft as well as eliminating a timecard or timesheet system's hidden costs: errors, employee time and supplies.

-Your company can be up and running on a TimePilot system for as little as $129.
+Your company can be up and running on a TimePilot system for as little as $149.

 If time is money in your business, can you afford not to have one?

-Click here to see our line of full-featured timeclocks.
+See our line of full-featured timeclocks

 *How did we calculate the $1,040 in savings?
 Here’s how: